The Legend of the Mystical Ninja: Reception

-The game was critically acclaimed.
-In 1992, Super Play stated: "Still one of the best games for the system (if you like this sort of thing), mixing RPG adventure-style wandering with side-on platform action.
-It's got some wonderful oriental music, beautifully drawn graphics and is a supremely addictive challenge."
-Super Gamer magazine gave the game a review score of 89% writing: "an enjoyable mix of varied arcade action and RPG adventuring."
+According to Famitsu, The Legend of the Mystical Ninja sold 51,680 copies in its first week on the market and 521,205 copies during its lifetime in Japan.
+The Japanese publication Micom BASIC Magazine ranked the game ninth in popularity in its October 1991 issue, and it received a 24.78/30 score in a 1993 readers' poll conducted by Super Famicom Magazine, ranking among Super Famicom titles at the number 10 spot.
+It also garnered generally favorable reception from critics.

 In 2010, the game was included as one of the titles in the book 1001 Video Games You Must Play Before You Die.
 GamesRadar ranked it as the 45th best SNES game for its "stellar ancient Japan-inspired soundtrack, beautiful graphics alive with color, and just enough challenge to make it a very addictive affair.
 It’s not breaking down any barriers for platforming or RPGs, but it’s definitely one of the top games on the SNES."
 In 1995, Total! rated the game 79th on their Top 100 SNES Games writing: "It’s a mixture of arcade action and role playing and what’s more it’s a right bloody good laugh."
 IGN listed the game 32nd in its "Top 100 SNES Games of All Time."

 According to Electronic Gaming Monthly, the game "didn't catch on too much in the U.S." but was popular in Japan.

-Sequels
+Legacy

-Three direct sequels were released for the Super Famicom: Ganbare Goemon 2: Kiteretsu Shogun Magginesu in 1993, Ganbare Goemon 3: Shishijyūrokubei no Karakuri Manji Katame, and Ganbare Goemon Kirakira Douchū: Boku ga Dancer ni Natta Wake both in 1994.
+Three direct sequels were released for the Super Famicom: Ganbare Goemon 2: Kiteretsu Shōgun McGuiness in 1993, Ganbare Goemon 3: Shishi Jūrokubē no Karakuri Manjigatame in 1994, and Ganbare Goemon Kirakira Dōchū: Boku ga Dancer ni Natta Wake in 1995.

+The Legend of the Mystical Ninja was released for the Wii Virtual Console service in 2007 in Japan on March 13, Europe and Australia on March 30, and North America on April 30.
+It was also released six years later for the Wii U Virtual Console service in 2013 in Japan on September 4, North America on December 5, and Europe and Australia the following year on January 16, 2014.
+The New 3DS Virtual Console service received the game in 2016 in Japan on June 4, North America on July 7, and Europe and Australia on August 25.
+The Legend of the Mystical Ninja was also made available exclusively in Japan as part of the Super Famicom Mini console's lineup alongside its release on October 5, 2017.